Skip to main content

 Vulnerability

 The EUAA is committed to supporting EU and associated countries in their efforts in identifying, assessing, and responding to the special needs of applicants for international protection who are in a situation of vulnerability.
-The EUAA encourages practical cooperation and information sharing among EU and associated countries and other relevant experts on issues relating to persons.
+The EUAA encourages practical cooperation and information sharing among EU and associated countries and other relevant experts on issues relating to persons with special needs.
 Practical cooperation activities are undertaken to foster convergence in line with EU standards related to the identification and support afforded to vulnerable persons in the asylum and reception systems of the Member States.
 Operational standards, indicators, guidance, best practices, and practical support tools, including in the context of operational support, are developed to assist Member States in dealing with vulnerable persons.

 Technical Support